Skip to content

 Step 1: Create a license file

-Create a new file called license.xml in your website root directory and add one of the following license templates to your license.xml file (or create a custom license):
+Create a new file called license.xml in your website root directory and add one of the following license templates (or create a custom license):

 Example License TemplateExample Use

-Allow AI training with custom licensing agreementLarge / medium content publisher
+AI training requires custom licensing agreementLarge / medium content publisher

-Allow AI training with collective licensing agreementAll content publishers
+AI training requires collective licensing agreementAll content publishers

-This RSL license prohibits using your website content for AI training but permits other applications including using the content for websearch applications.
+This RSL license prohibits using your website content for AI training or generating search AI summaries (e.g., Google AI Overviews, Bing AI Summaries), but permits the use for web search or other applications.

 xml